IssamSisbane/pi-cluster/README.md

 - K3S : Kubernetes Distribution
 - Cloudflare Tunnels (cloudflared) : To expose our homelab to Internet
 - SOPS : To managing safely secrets
+- Traefik : Ingress to expose the services

 ## TODO